News|Articles|October 20, 2025

 Conflicting studies on GLP-1 drugs’ vision impacts prompt calls for baseline eye exams and monitoring.

-Clinical trials for GLP-1 therapies have found an association between GLP-1 drugs and diabetic eye complications, and the prescribing information for Ozempic/Wegovy (semaglutide) and Mounjaro/Zepbound (tirzepatide) includes warnings about diabetic retinopathy complications in patients with type 2 diabetes.
+Clinical trials for GLP-1 therapies have found an association between GLP-1 drugs and diabetic eye complications, and the prescribing information for Ozempic/Wegovy (semaglutide) and Mounjaro/Zepbound (tirzepatide) includes warnings about diabetic retinopathy complications in patients with Type 2 diabetes.

 Last year, a study was released that showed that GLP-1 drugs were associated with an increased risk of developing other ocular adverse events.
-The study assessed the FDA Adverse Event Reporting System (FAERS) and was published in January 2024 in Expert Opinion on Drug Safety.
-It found reported adverse events included blurred vision, visual impairment, and diabetic retinopathy, with some adverse events occurring as early as 10 days after treatment initiation.
+The study assessed the FDA Adverse Event Reporting System and was published in January 2024 in Expert Opinion on Drug Safety.
+It found reported adverse events included blurred vision, visual impairment and diabetic retinopathy, with some adverse events occurring as early as 10 days after treatment initiation.

 They found that people using semaglutide were 68.6 times more likely to develop NAION and eight times more likely to develop diabetic retinopathy than those taking empagliflozin, exenatide, insulin or metformin.
 The analysis found no significant association between tirzepatide and NAION or diabetic retinopathy.

-“Patients deserve proactive care that includes documenting a baseline eye history, counseling on early visual symptoms, and streamlined referral pathways to ophthalmology, so that emerging issues can be identified and managed without interrupting access to these therapies,” Moiz Lakhani, a medical student at the University of Ottawa, Faculty of Medicine, said in a news release.
+“Patients deserve proactive care that includes documenting a baseline eye history, counseling on early visual symptoms, and streamlined referral pathways to ophthalmology so that emerging issues can be identified and managed without interrupting access to these therapies,” Moiz Lakhani, a medical student at the University of Ottawa, Faculty of Medicine, said in a news release.

 Newsletter